Mikael Kubista: LightUp Technologies AB

 In 1998 Kubista founded LightUp Technologies AB after his research finding of LightUp probes, a company that develops real-time PCR tests for human infectious diseases.
-In 2001, Kubista founded TATAA Biocenter.
-TATAA Biocenter accepted financing from Care Equity in 2021.

-Kubista's research led to the establishments of MultiD Analyses AB, which develops GenEx software for gene expression data analysis.
-In 2020, Kubista co-founded SimSen Diagnostics a company focused on developing technology for liquid biopsy analyses.

-In 2024, Kubista co-founded Runa Bio with professors Erik Lekholm and Anders Ståhlberg around a new biomarker for melanoma.

 TATAA Biocenter

-In 2021, Care Equity, controlled by investor Peter Batesko, invested in TATAA Biocenter.
+In 2001, Kubista cofounded TATAA Biocenter, and Care Equity invested in TATAA Biocenter.
 To facilitate the investment, a new holding company, Bioholdings LP, was established to acquire TATAA.
-During restructuring connected to TATAA’s COVID-19 testing business, Kubista and his co-founders followed lawyers' instructions and carried out an upstream merger between two holding entities.
+During restructuring connected to TATAA’s COVID-19 testing business, Kubista and his co-founders, advised by a law firm, carried out an upstream merger between two holding entities.
 This violated a clause in the agreement that prohibited share transfers without written consent.
-Peter Batesko, General Partner of Care Equity, refused to register the founders' ownership.
-In June 2023 Batesko dismissed Kubista as CEO and forfeited the founders' shares without compensation.
-Peter Batesko and companies he controls then sued Kubista, the TATAA founders and their lawyer in what is claimed to be aggressive SLAPP.
+In June 2023, Kubista was dismissed as CEO and forfeited the founders' shares without compensation.
+Care Equity sued Kubista.
 As of October 2025, legal proceedings related to the merger dispute remain ongoing in the Swedish courts.
+Kubista also sued the law firm for negligent advice and damages.

 Precision BioAnalytics

-In 2025 Kubista together with Jens Björkman, Robert Sjöback and Fredrik Adlercreutz founded Precision BioAnalytics, around a new preanalytical procedure that increases sensitivity and improves precision of the preanalytical process in molecular analysis, with seed financing from the Swedish infra-structure CCRM-Nordic.
+In 2025 Kubista together with Jens Björkman, Robert Sjöback and Fredrik Adlercreutz founded Precision BioAnalytics, around a new preanalytical procedure that increases sensitivity and improves precision of the preanalytical process in molecular analysis.

-Advisory roles and membership

-Kubista is an expert advisor for the European Commission Research Directorate General.
-Since 1999, Kubista serves as an advisor to the United Nations Educational Scientific and Cultural Organization (UNESCO), providing guidance and assistance to countries such as: Libya, Egypt, Iran, Grenada, and Ghana.